 As well as The Entrepreneurial State: debunking public vs. private sector myths (2013), she is the author of The Value of Everything: Making and Taking in the Global Economy (2018), Mission Economy: A Moonshot Guide to Changing Capitalism (2021), and most recently The Big Con: How the Consulting Industry Weakens our Businesses, Infantilizes our Governments and Warps our Economies (2023).
 She advises policymakers around the world on innovation-led inclusive and sustainable growth.
 Her roles have included for example Chair of the World Health Organization's Council on the Economics of Health for All, Co-Chair of the Global Commission on the Economics of Water, a member of the South African President’s Economic Advisory Council, and the Co-Chair of the Group of Experts to the G20 Task Force for the Global Mobilization against Climate Change.

-Prior to setting up Exploration, Michael Pawlyn worked with Grimshaw for ten years and was central to the team that designed the Eden Project.
+Michael Pawlyn is an architect, writer and public speaker.
+He has been described as an expert in regenerative design and biomimicry.
+He established his firm Exploration Architecture in 2007 to focus on high performance buildings and solutions for the circular economy.
+The company has developed a ground-breaking office project, an ultra-low energy data centre, a zero waste textiles factory and progressive solutions for green cities.
+Michael Pawlyn jointly initiated the widely acclaimed Sahara Forest Project; the latest version of which was opened by the King of Jordan in 2017.Prior to setting up Exploration, Michael Pawlyn worked with Grimshaw for ten years and was central to the team that designed the Eden Project.
 He is regularly booked as a keynote speaker on innovation and his TED talk has had over 2 million views.
 He has written two books - Flourish: Design Paradigms for Our Planetary Emergency (co-authored with Sarah Ichioka) and Biomimicry in Architecture – both of which have been the respective publisher’s best-selling title.
 In 2019 he jointly initiated ‘Architects Declare a Climate and Biodiversity Emergency’ – a global call to action which has spread to 28 countries with over 7,000 firms signed up.

 Milica Apostolovic is a sustainability and resilience consultant specializing in terrestrial nature-based solutions.
 She has worked in over 20 countries in the last decade, spanning across East Africa, Latin America and Eastern Europe.
 Over the past three years, Milica has been managing the Natural Capital Laboratory, a research project that aims to restore 100 acres of forests in the Scottish Highlands and reintroduce lost species, while also acting as an on-site laboratory for identifying, quantifying and valuing the impacts of ecosystem restoration.
 Prior to joining AECOM, Milica worked as a consultant for the Food and Agriculture Organization of the United Nations (FAO) and the United Nations Economic Commission for Europe (UNECE) on forest landscape restoration, urban forestry, and mechanisms for monitoring the state of world’s forests.
 Milica was also the technical lead behind the WWF/FIDIC Playbook for Nature-Positive Infrastructure Development, an award-winning guide for integration of different nature-based solutions across multiple infrastructure sectors that is now part of UN’s global course on sustainable infrastructure.